Tyre District: Lebanese era

-During the Gaza war the district suffered from the Israeli air strikes against Hezbollah, using the villages as launch sites.
+During the Gaza war the district suffered from the Israeli air strikes against Hezbollah, whom the Israeli army accused of using the villages as launch sites.
 In October 2024, Tyre was hit by heavy Israeli airstrikes, causing big damage to the city center.
 Many buildings and historical sites were destroyed.
 UNESCO worried about harm to the World Heritage ruins.
 The attacks forced many people to leave.
 By the end of 2024, Tyre was almost empty, called a "ghost town," with an uncertain future because of the ongoing conflict.

 Latest reports published during December 2024, note that the Israeli army keeps demolishing houses within the Tyre district.